filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 ### Checking sync status

-There are two ways to track whether the Lotus daemon is correctly syncing the chain and how far it has yet to go to complete the syncing.
+There are two ways to check your Lotus daemon's chain synching progress.

 #### Sync status